 Occasionally in the real world delivery vehicles get delayed and don’t arrive on the day they were scheduled to arrive.
 In the SCM Globe simulations it happens that way too.
 As you get familiar with the simulation and the data that is created, you will notice that sometimes a scheduled delivery doesn’t happen.
-That’s not a bug in the software, it’s another feature to add realism to the simulation… seriously… 🙂
+That’s not a bug, it’s another feature to add realism to the simulation… seriously… 🙂

 It is not realistic to operate a supply chain as if everything will happen every day just as planned.
 That’s why supply chain managers in the real world keep safety stock inventory at facilities.
 Safety stock enables the facilities to operate even if needed supplies do not arrive as planned.
 Usually safety stock at a facility is set to the amount of inventory used during one delivery cycle.
 If deliveries are made every day, then safety stock is one day’s worth of inventory usage.
 If deliveries are made every three days, then safety stock is three days worth of usage, and so forth.
 But remember, the goal is still to minimize on-hand inventory and safety stock inventory so don’t let too much safety stock build up at any facility in the supply chain.

 In the simulation logic for a vehicle there is a variable for the delay between departures.
-If you set that delay to 24 hrs, that means that the vehicle will depart about once a day depending on the time it takes to complete it’s scheduled route.
+If you set that delay to 24 hrs, that means that the vehicle will run its route and return to its start location and depart again 24 hours later.
 If the route takes 4 hours then the simulation begins calculating the next departure as 24 hours after the completion of the 4 hour delivery route.
-So, in effect, the departure of the vehicle keeps getting pushed up by 4 hours every time the vehicle does its route.
+So the departure of the vehicle keeps getting pushed up by 4 hours every time the vehicle runs its route.
 In this case, after six departures and the addition of 6 x 4hrs = 24hrs to the time between departures, it pushes the departure into the following day.
-So a departure does not happen for that vehicle that day.
+So a departure does not happen at all for that vehicle that day.

 If you want to reduce the missed delivery rate on a route, subtract the travel time for the vehicle on that route from the delay between departures for the vehicle.
 When you edit a route, you can see the time it takes to travel the route.
-In this case where the vehicle takes 4 hours to travel its route you can subtract 4 hours from the delay between departures and get a daily departure on all days of the simulation (24 – 4 = 20 hrs).
+In this case where the vehicle takes 4 hours to travel its route you can subtract 4 hours from the delay between departures and get a daily departure on all days of the simulation: 24 – 4 = 20; set delay between departure to be 20 hrs.

 There are inevitable rounding errors since the simulation algorithm calculates out to 14 decimal places and we only display 2 or 3 decimal places onscreen.
 In the thousands of calculations that occur during simulations, small rounding errors can accumulate and change your expected results by an hour or two one way or the other (this is the Butterfly Effect at work).
 If your first adjustment doesn’t eliminate missed deliveries over a 30 day period, then experiment with different values for the delay variable.
 Using the example above, if 20 hrs doesn’t quite work, then try 19 hours, or 19.5 hours, or 21, etc.